 The talents goes through a facilitated process of innovation, uniquely tailored by UNLEASH and Deloitte.
-They form teams to explore real-life challenges within the SDG themes from multiple angles, before defining specific problems and coming up with preliminary solutions.
-These solution are tested with leading experts and company partners, then refined, and ultimately presented to peers and panels of judges and mentors.
+They form teams to explore real-life challenges within the eight SDG themes; Food, Health, Education & ICT, Water, Energy, Urban Sustainability, Responsible Supply Chain and Consumption, and Climate Action.
+The themes will be explored from multiple angles, before defining specific problems and coming up with preliminary solutions.
+These solution are tested with leading experts and company partners and refined.

 At the end of this rapid-fire innovation process, each team of talents have a draft SDG solution, implementation plan, and presentation – making them ready for their pitches.

-At the final UNLEASH Awards Show all talents and UNLEASH partners come together, and innovators and thought leaders celebrate their work.
-The final winners get to pitch in front of everybody and are handed special awards.
+On the final day of UNLEASH, the Closing Ceremony & UNLEASH Awards Show takes place.
+All talents and UNLEASH partners come together, and innovators and thought leaders celebrate their work.
+Five winners are picked to receive special awards and get to pitch in front of all attendees.